top of page

 Printable worksheets can be an invaluable tool in teaching the consonant digraph CH.
 Worksheets can include activities like fill-in-the-blanks, matching games, and word searches, all focusing on CH words.
 These resources provide structured practice, reinforcing what learners have experienced through interactive activities.

-Free consonant digraph CH worksheets
+CH diagraph worksheets

 Download CH Consonant Diagraph Worksheets